rosem1696/board-game-battle/rankings.md

 Ties after the first breaker are broken by number of votes by Will

+Ties after Will are broken by if the game won in the first round

 Final ties will need further assessment

 ## Generation